-By Council Regulation (EU) No. 2022/576 of 8 April 2022, the EU introduced a prohibition on purchasing, importing, or transferring, directly or indirectly, certain listed coal and other solid fossil fuels into the EU if they originate in Russia or are exported from Russia.
+By Council Regulation (EU) No. 2022/576 of 8 April 2022, the EU introduced a prohibition on purchasing, importing, or transferring, directly or indirectly, certain listed coal and other solid fossil fuels if they originate in Russia or are exported from Russia.